std66/RolandStyleReader/README.md

 Warranty
 --------
 This library comes with absolutely no warranty.
-The author isn't take responsibility for any damages or data loss.
+The author does not take responsibility for any damages or data loss.

 Licensing
 ---------